scuzzydude/asimov/asimov.md

 Between alternating current and the internal combustion engine -- which Elon Musk is trying to replace with cleaner more efficient alternatives -- no other inventions have done so much to reduce the raw physical burden on everyday work that mankind must perform to feed and shelter himself and his family.
 Difficult, strenuous, backbreaking physical exertion just to provide subsistence.
 Work that shortens lives through both risk and wear.
 Not only that, for all you animal lovers, these inventions have exponentially reduced man's dependence on beasts of burden.

 Nikola Tesla stood on the shoulders of giants before him, a tower of innovation and imagination dating back to ancient Greece.
 An argument can be made that an electrification of the world was inevitable.
 Edison was promoting a DC scheme, and other inventors were working on AC innovations during the same time period as Tesla.
-However, Nikola Tesla, single handedly invented an entire system of both generation, distribution and locomotion using alternating current.
+Nikola Tesla, single handedly invented an entire system of both generation, distribution and locomotion using alternating current.
 There's been improvement and refinements since, but it is basically the system the entire world uses today.

 I can think of no other single human effort that had such a profound positive effect on the circumstances of humanity.
 Without electric light, how hard must it have been to read and study to improve one's circumstances in life?
 Without electric refrigeration, what difficulties did families face just to ensure that they had fresh nutritious food?
 Without electric pumps, how hard was it do deal with the daily requirements of clean water?